 VI.
 Dymen Lineage Historic Era

-(Please report any error of fact on these pages and broken or missing links.)
+(Please report any error of fact on these pages)

 I. Purpose and Method

 The study is uses yDNA technology in combination with traditional research to confirm direct descendancy from Edward Dymen1700, and to better understand branch linkage among early patriarchs in an era where there are few, if any, records.
 It is a means to bring cousins together that family history may be shared.
 Participation from all branches is needed and welcome.
 Even if you find that your branch line already has a participant in the study, it could be that your participation will greatly aid our research and understanding.